01 of 26

 Small Space Furniture

-Furniture specifically designed for small spaces can help you maximize your skimpy square footage.
-Case in point, this 270 square foot studio apartment by Zukkini Interior Design.
+Furniture specifically designed for small spaces can help maximize skimpy square footage, as in this 270-square foot studio apartment by Zukkini Interior Design.
 Living room furnishings include a shallow love seat and a small bistro set.
 A narrow bookcase on the left carves out a spot for a bed with a built-in headboard.Continue to 17 of 26 below.

 17 of 26